Glossary

 Base Loading: Refers to having the loading coil at the base, rather than in the center of the antenna.
 See Center Loading.

-Battery, Main: Commonly called a 12 volt battery, it resting voltage maybe from 12.2 to 13.2 volts.
+Battery, Main: Commonly called an SLI (Starting, Lights, Ignition) battery, its resting voltage maybe from 12.2 to 13.2 volts.
 It is usually lead acid with a liquid electrolyte.
 Charging voltage is dependent on the alternators output.
-Main vehicle batteries are usually referred to as SLI (Starting, Lighting, and Ignition) batteries.

 Battery, Secondary: Usually rear mounted and of the same type as the main battery.
 If not vented to the outside, this battery should be an AGM type to prevent out gassing which can be explosive and dangerous.